CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 ### Uncompiled Version
 If you'd rather compile it yourself or my precompiled version is not working for some reason, this is what you need to do:

-1. ssh into your Raspberry Pi: `ssh pi@octopi.local`
+1. ssh into your Raspberry Pi: `ssh pi@mainsailos.local`
 2. Navigate to the klipper directory: `cd klipper`
 3. Type: `make menuconfig` and select these settings:
 - Enable extra low-level configuration options